kaechele/bonaparte/docs/system_information.md

 always takes precedence over the eFIRE app.
 Screenshots on the Google Play Store suggest the app is supposed to detect when this happens and block input on the app by showing an overlay.
-This is not the case on my fireplace.
+This is not the case with my fireplace.